FloJag/Mastery-Project/README.md

 - Example insight: Family travelers showed consistently higher group sizes, suggesting perks related to family-oriented services would be highly attractive.

 ## Database Connection
-This project uses a hosted PostgreSQL instance.
+This project uses a hosted PostgreSQL instance as the main data source.

 - Connection string should be stored in `config/` as:
   DATABASE_URL=postgres://<username>:<password>@<host>/<dbname>?sslmode=require

-  Please replace with your own.
+  Please replace with your own credentials.

+All data preparation, feature engineering, and segmentation steps were carried out directly with SQL queries on this database.
+The processed results were then exported and visualized in Tableau for exploratory analysis and distribution checks.

 ## Approach & Reasoning
 The SQL analysis was designed in multiple steps: